djrlj694/Makefile-Xcode/.make/GLOSSARY.md

 An internal constant is a variable that is intended to:

 1. Have a fixed value;
-2. Be set within a makefile (e.g., "Makefile") or an "include"-ed file.
+2. Be set within a makefile (e.g., `Makefile`) or an `include`-ed file.

-It is typically defined using the ":=" assignment operator to "simply" expand its right-hand side -- i.e., immediately evaluate any variables therein, saving the resulting text as final the value.
+It is typically defined using the `:=` assignment operator to "simply" expand its right-hand side -- i.e., immediately evaluate any variables therein, saving the resulting text as final the value.

 By convention, internal constants uses uppercase, dash-separated words for names.